-It is valuable to consider and critically assess what “independent and diverse representation” means within the context of a particular organisation and the purpose of their Advisory Board.
+It is valuable to consider and critically assess what “independent and diverse representation” means within the context of a particular organisation and the purpose of its advisory board.
 The ABF101 Framework principles are not intended to be applied or assessed in isolation.

 Advisory Board Structures

-Creating the clear separation of the Advisory Board’s role, both separate to Governance and Operations, is one application of Independence.
-Additionally, when considering the PEOPLE that form the Advisory Board, there is benefit in also applying the Independence principle.
+Creating a clear separation of the advisory board’s role, both separate to governance and operations, is one application of independence.
+Additionally, when considering the people that form the advisory board, there is benefit in also applying the Independence principle.

-Within the SME sector, research from the Advisory Board Selection Study report found that the most common structure for commercial Advisory Boards included 2 internal Directors/Business representatives, an Independent Chair and 2 external Advisors.
+Within the SME sector, research from the advisory board selection study report found that the most common structure for commercial advisory boards included 2 internal directors or business representatives, an Independent Chair and 2 external advisors.